 Slow Reps vs. Fast Reps

 You’ve probably noticed that some people in the gym tend to perform their reps as fast as possible, whereas others take a slow and controlled approach.
-But which approach is better?
+But which is better?
+And is that even the right question to ask?
+How do you know which style makes sense for which workouts?

 Dr. Andy Galpin is a Professor of Kinesiology at the Center for Sport Performance at California State University, Fullerton.
-Andy has a Ph.D. in Human Bioenergetics and is the founder and director of the Biochemistry and Molecular Exercise Laboratory.
-He’s the co-author of Unplugged with Brian Mackenzie and Phil White.
-He also co-hosts the Body of Knowledge podcast.
-Learn more at www.andygalpin.com
+Andy has a Ph.D. in Human Bioenergetics and is the founder of the Biochemistry and Molecular Exercise Laboratory.
+He’s the co-author of Unplugged with Brian Mackenzie and Phil White, and co-hosts the Body of Knowledge podcast.

-If you dig into Instagram, Twitter, Reddit, or one of the other corners of the internet in which people get way too serious about everything, you’re likely to come away confused over whether fast repetitions or slow ones are best.
+If you dig into Instagram, Twitter, Reddit, or one of the other corners of the internet in which people get way too serious about everything, you’re likely to come away confused over whether fast repetitions or slow ones are best in the gym.

 But like many questions I’m asked, “fast or slow?”